Aliases for PRKG2 Gene

 This gene encodes a protein that belongs to the serine/threonine protein kinase family of proteins.
 The encoded protein plays a role in the regulation of fluid balance in the intestine.
 A similar protein in mouse is thought to regulate differentiation and proliferation of cells in the colon.
 Alternate splicing results in multiple transcript variants. [provided by RefSeq, Sep 2013]

 GeneCards Summary for PRKG2 Gene

 PRKG2 (Protein Kinase, CGMP-Dependent, Type II) is a Protein Coding gene.
-Diseases associated with PRKG2 include hyperphenylalaninemia.
-Among its related pathways are Signaling by GPCR and Platelet homeostasis.
-GO annotations related to this gene include protein kinase activity and cGMP-dependent protein kinase activity.
-An important paralog of this gene is PRKACA.
+Diseases associated with PRKG2 include Chromosome 4Q21 Deletion Syndrome and Gout.
+Among its related pathways are Signaling in Gap Junctions and Regulation of lipolysis in adipocytes.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is PRKG1.